-In disc replacement surgery the disc is removed.
-A motion preservation device is inserted into the disc space that allows for flexion/extension and rotation through the device.
-The bone of the vertebrae grow into the devices surface holding it in place.
+In disc replacement surgery, the disc is removed.
+A motion preservation device is then inserted into the disc space that allows for flexion, extension, lateral bending and rotation through the device.
+The bone of the vertebrae grows into the device’s surface, holding it in place.

 Not all patients and procedures are the same.
 The above is an example of what the typical patient can expect from some minimally invasive procedures.